qgis/QGIS-Documentation/docs/user_manual/working_with_mesh/mesh_properties.rst

 Values are usually stored on the volumes that are regularly stacked over base 2d mesh.
 In order to visualise them on 2D canvas, you need to convert values on volumes (3d) to values on faces (2d) that can be shown in mesh layer.
-The |meshAveraging| :sup:`Stacked mesh averaging method` provides different averaging/interpolation methods to handle this.
+The |meshaveraging| :sup:`Stacked mesh averaging method` provides different averaging/interpolation methods to handle this.

 You can select the method to derive the 2D datasets and corresponding parameters